galeone/galeone.github.io/_posts/2024-04-06-rag-for-tabular-data-postgresql-gemini-go.md

 ## The table creation

-Being our data already stored on PostgreSQL it would be ideal to use the same database also for storing the embeddings and perform spatial query on them, and not introduce a new "vector database".
+Being our data already stored on PostgreSQL it would be ideal to use the same database also for storing the embeddings and performing spatial queries on them, and not introduce a new "vector database".

-[pgvector](https://github.com/pgvector/pgvector) is the extension for postgreSQL that allows us to define a data type "vector" and it gives our operators and function to perform measures like cosine distance, l2 distance and many others.
+[pgvector](https://github.com/pgvector/pgvector) is the extension for PostgreSQL that allows us to define a data type "vector" and it gives our operators and function to perform measures like cosine distance, l2 distance, and many others.

 Once installed and granted the superuser access to our database user, we can enable the extension and define the table for storing our data.